 How Are Zillow Features Different From Trulia Features

-If you are the end user who uses Zillow and Trulia just for property research purposes, you will find differences with regards to functionality, design and property data representations.
+Suppose you are the end user using Zillow and Trulia for property research purposes.
+In that case, you will find differences in functionality, design, and property data representations.

-In both you can research properties for sale and for rent and get a nice map view displayed where you can zoom in.
+You can research properties for sale and rent and get a nice map view displayed where you can zoom in.

-If you search a particular listing and then drill further down you will realize that the information is nearly identical.
+If you search a particular listing and then drill down, you will realize that the information is nearly identical.

 Why is that?

-The reason is that the property data seems to come from the same Multiple Listing Service (MLS) or other sources.
+The property data seems to come from the same Multiple Listing Service (MLS) or other sources.

-Not long ago, Trulia had also a special tool, called heat maps.
+Not long ago, Trulia also had a unique tool called heat maps.

-It was a map view of a certain area where you could view different areas colored in green, orange, or red.
+It was a map view of a particular area where you could view different areas colored green, orange, or red.

-Red indicating that this was an area where most property transactions at higher home value prices took place.
+Red indicates where most property transactions at higher home value prices took place.

-It’s unfortunate since I know that it was a helpful tool especially for real estate investors to identify areas of high demand where properties would move fast.
+It’s unfortunate since I know it was a helpful tool, especially for real estate investors, to identify areas of high demand where properties would move fast.

 Zillow vs. Trulia Statistics

-Let’s take a look at Zillow and Trulia from a marketing perspective and compare some statistics so you can get a better basis on which we might find out which one is better at least for real estate marketing.
+You will get a better basis on which we might find out which one is better, at least for real estate marketing.

 - There are 110 million properties listed on Zillow (source)